-Investment in decarbonisation will be part of our sustaining capex A summary of the results of our TCFD 2022 analysis using the Transition International Energy Agency's Sustainable Development Sceas we move forward with the plan, with the incremental costs nario is illustrated above, with further details set out in our Second of enabling technologies to be evaluated as part of the normal Climate Change Report available on our website.
-The figures shown renewal cycle of our dump trucks fleets, and potential improveare estimates based on various assumptions and the outcomes will ments to the in-pit electrical systems, among others. depend on many factors outside of our control, including those set out in the rest of this document.
-Based on this analysis, currently long-Implementing our current decarbonisation plan involves balancing term investment in mitigations is estimated in the ranges of \$1,000 the costs associated with the adoption of emerging technologies against long-term benefits.
-We expect these benefits to include a - 1,500m, including the decarbonisation plan, and the investment rereduction in operational costs, such as diesel consumption and quired to support the energy transition.
-However we anticipate that as technologies develop and our understanding of their implementamaintenance costs, that could potentially offset all of the investtion grows with trials, this estimate could evolve positively. ments, as well as, generating a potential overall savings of the mine's operational cost.
+A summary of the results of our TCFD 2022 analysis using the Transition International Energy Agency's Sustainable Development Scenario is illustrated above, with further details set out in our Second Climate Change Report available on our website.
+The figures shown are estimates based on various assumptions and the outcomes will depend on many factors outside of our control, including those set out in the rest of this document.
+Based on this analysis, currently longterm investment in mitigations is estimated in the ranges of \$1,000 - 1,500m, including the decarbonisation plan, and the investment required to support the energy transition.
+However we anticipate that as technologies develop and our understanding of their implementation grows with trials, this estimate could evolve positively.